Pope Benedict XVI: Pope emeritus: 2013–2022

 On the morning of 28 February 2013, Benedict met with the full College of Cardinals and in the early afternoon flew by helicopter to the papal summer residence of Castel Gandolfo.
 He stayed there until refurbishment was completed on his retirement home, the Mater Ecclesiae Monastery in the Vatican Gardens near St. Peter's, former home of twelve nuns, where he moved on 2 May 2013.

 After his resignation, Benedict retained his papal name rather than reverting to his birth name.
 He continued to wear the white cassock but without the pellegrina or the fascia.
 He ceased wearing red papal shoes.
-Benedict returned his official Fisherman's Ring, which was rendered unusable by making two large cuts across its face.
+Benedict returned his official Fisherman's Ring, which was rendered unusable by two large cuts across its face.

 According to a Vatican spokesman, Benedict spent his first day as Pope emeritus with Archbishop Georg Gänswein, Prefect of the Papal Household.
 In the monastery, the pope emeritus did not live a cloistered life, but studied and wrote.
 He joined Pope Francis several months later at the unveiling of a new statue of Saint Michael the Archangel.
 The inscription on the statue, according to Cardinal Giovanni Lajolo, has the coat of arms of the two popes to symbolize the fact that the statue was commissioned by Benedict and consecrated by Francis.